nittyjee/Natives-of-North-America/README.md

   * the mapstory should the whole way through include major events, and migrations, using arrows and such to show how it affected groups.
 A mapstory is already complete of the reservations over time.
 The migrations and relocations of native groups to reservations should be shown clearly.

+###How to Edit the Map:
+If you want to participate in editing this map regardless of your technical background, you can do so.
+You can communicate with me to get started or to offer information, or I can walk you through anything.
+In order to edit the map, you will need to edit the shapefiles (a standard mapping file) in a mapping program like Quantum GIS (QGIS, free and open source) or ArcMap.
+To style the map, you will need to create a project in tilemill (a free and open source program), copy-paste the style files, and connect tilemill to the shapefiles and name them according to how they are designated in the style files (the process is easier than it sounds).
+Again, I can walk you through anything.
+I may make a video to show people how to do it.
+Once you have made all your changes, commit it to Github and I'll pull it in.

+The following are the shapefiles, which have corresponding styles:
+(1) Natives_of_North_America_Shapes.shp - these are the polygons, the shapes.
+They also contain the labels of the major groups.
+(2) Subgroups.shp - these are subgroups within larger groups, which are styles with smaller text sizes.
+(3) Regions.shp - there are a few groups that are broken up into smaller territories by lines (4) Group_Level_1.shp - There are some boundaries that have multiple groups within them.
+This file is for labeling one set of them that may have two or more groups of equal size.
+(5) Group_Level_2.shp - This is for boundaries that have a larger number of groups within them and require separate styling.